 Before commencing, ensure that the database table storing the Sales Order data is empty.

-Select the Create Sales Order command from the Sales Order Menu.
+Click the New Order button from the Orders Menu.
 Add the Sales Order data as shown in Figure 3.1.

+Click Save button to create the order.
+Successful message should be diplayed.

+Click Print Barcode to print barcode on hand-written copy of the order.

-Use View Sales Order command from the Sales Order Menu to check that the Sales Order has been successfully entered into the database.
+Use Search command from the Orders Menu to check that the Sales Order has been successfully entered into the database.

 Print out the screen shots of the following Sales Order to demonstrate the correct data was stored: